 Registrant types for .uk domains

-This FAQ will explain Registrant Types for .UK Domain Names
+This article will explain registrant types for .uk Domain Names.

-When ordering your .uk website domain name you are required to complete the registrant type field, which helps us to categorise the type of organisation that the registration is being made for and in turn will help in making subsequent changes to the domain name.
+When ordering your .uk website domain name, you are required to complete the registrant type field.
+This helps us to categorise the type of organisation that the registration is being made for and will, in turn, help in making subsequent changes to the domain name.

 The list of acceptable values for the registrant type field is given below:

 - PLC – UK Public Limited Company

 - IND – UK Individual (representing self)

 - RCHAR – UK Registered Charity